rezaghadiri/Neo-GCN/README.md

 The neoTextGCN approach was compared against several baseline models including GCN, GraphSAGE, GAT, GIN, SplineCNN, and recent state-of-the-art methods like SimTeG and GRAD.

-* On the **Cora** dataset, neoTextGCN (DeBERTaV3 with LoRA + Neo-GCN) achieved a test accuracy of 84.10 ± 2.30.
+* On the **Cora** dataset, neoTextGCN (Llama-3.1-8B with QLoRA + Neo-GCN) achieved a test accuracy of 87.63 ± 0.63.
 Neo-GCN (ID-GCN with NGD) using SGD-KFAC achieved an accuracy of 91.03 ± 0.60.
-* On the **CiteSeer** dataset, neoTextGCN (DeBERTaV3 with LoRA + Neo-GCN) achieved a test accuracy of 70.43 ± 1.15.
+* On the **CiteSeer** dataset, neoTextGCN (Llama-3.1-8B with QLoRA + Neo-GCN) achieved a test accuracy of 73.50 ± 1.36.
 Neo-GCN (ID-GCN with NGD) using Adam-KFAC achieved an accuracy of 80.67 ± 0.98.
 * For the **PubMed** dataset, results for the full neoTextGCN approach faced scalability challenges due to hardware limitations.
 However, GCN (SGD-KFAC) achieved 89.36 ± 0.57, and SplineCNN reached 88.88 ± 0.0.

-The results validate the effectiveness of combining the simplicity of approaches like SimTeG with advanced components like DeBERTa-v3-large, LoRA, and ID-GCN with NGD.
+The results validate the effectiveness of combining the simplicity of approaches like SimTeG with advanced components like Llama-3.1-8B with QLoRA, and ID-GCN with NGD.

 ## Repository